ibm-cloud-docs/vpc/vpc-regions.md

 ```
 {: pre}

-## Switch regions using the API
+## Switch regions by using the API
 {: #switch-regions-using-the-api}
 {: api}

-To interact with the Regional VPC API using REST, direct your request to the API endpoint associated with the region in which you want to create resources.
+To interact with the Regional VPC API by using REST, direct your request to the API endpoint that is associated with the region in which you want to create resources.
 The region's API endpoint is shown in the previous table.
-You also can find the endpoints associated with the regions by running the following command:
+You also can find the endpoints that are associated with the regions by running the following command:

 ```
 ibmcloud is regions